 Decipher History Stop at the Four Dances Natural Area for a scenic nature hike overlooking the Yellowstone River.
 Farther down the road, stop to walk the short trails of Pictograph Cave State Park and witness the unique pictographs left by ancient storytellers from hundreds of years ago.
 Learn about the fascinating life of the last traditional Crow war chief at Chief Plenty Coups State Park near Pryor.
-Visit twp.mt.gov/stateparks for hours of operation to plan your trip.
 Native Guided Tours History is captured within the walls of the Custer Battlefield Museum on the Crow Reservation.
 Travel into history on a guided tour of the Little Bighorn Battlefield National Monument with Apsaalooke Tours in Crow Agency.
 From your vehicle, receive a personal step-on tour with Indian Battle Tours.
 Watch history come alive at the Real Bird's Reenactment of the Battle of the Little Bighorn held annually in June.
 Extend your stay in Crow Agency and spend the night in a luxury teepee with the Apsaalooke Glamping Company.
 If you want a day on the water, rent a pontoon boat from Ok-A-Beh Marina and explore the Bighorn Canyon National Recreation Area.
-Visit https://www.nps.gov/bica/index.htm to plan your trip and obtain permits.
 Below left: Pictograph Cave State Park.
 Below right: Little Bighorn Battlefield National Monument